 If there’s something on your mind, call MyLife Services—a free, confidential MIT benefit for faculty, staff, postdocs and their families.
 One call puts you in touch with a network of experts who can provide emotional and behavioral counseling, work-life consultations, and personalized referrals.

 - Relocating with a family to MIT?
 The MIT Work-Life Center is pleased to provide a Guide to Child Care and School Enrollment (PDF) for families who are planning to relocate to the Greater Cambridge and Boston areas.
 Please review this guide and contact The MIT Work-Life Center for further assistance if needed.

 - Interested in learning about job flexibility?
 Review comprehensive guidelines, tools, resources and information related to job flexibility practices at MIT – for both employees and managers.
 Learn more.

 - Need tips for managing workday stress?
-We've been asking MIT employees what they do when they feel stressed at work.
+Visit MyStressTools.
+Also, we've been asking MIT employees what they do when they feel stressed at work.
 Here are some of their ideas.

 - MIT Work-Life Center Lending Library: The MIT Work-Life Center houses a lending library on a wide variety of work-life topics, and is open Monday – Friday, 9:00 a.m. – 5:00 p.m. in NE49-5000.
 To borrow a book, we just need your name, email address, and telephone number.
 Books may be borrowed for three weeks by members of the MIT community only.
 If you don’t find what you need, feel free to contact The MIT Work-Life Center and suggest a purchase!